-E: About us
+F: About us

 I'm Sara Freitag, a senior educational psychologist in Achieving for Children's Educational Psychology Service based in Kingston and Richmond.
-I have been working specifically with care experienced children and young people since 2013, initially as part of a multi-agency team for children in care in Richmond Council, working with looked after children since 2014 and with AfC Virtual School from its creation in 2016.
+I have been working with care experienced children and young people since 2013, initially as part of a multi-agency team for children in care for Richmond Council and since 2016 with AfC Virtual School.
 In this role, I have the privilege of working directly with care experienced children and young people as well as their teachers, support staff, foster carers and social workers and have seen first-hand how truly transformative the right support from the right person at the right time can be for children and young people.